 This course explores the process of personal transformation, how practitioners can support it, and how customer transformation emerges and consolidates in this context.
 This is relevant for entrepreneurial practitioners in business, education, and psychology preparing for success as coaches, facilitators, managers, leaders, and business entrepreneurs.
 This meaningful and relatively new field offers significant business and right-livelihood opportunities.

 Course participants will learn about the key trends and forces shaping the transformation economy and how to identify opportunities for creating a practitioner ecosystem.
 Through a combination of individual, group, and in-class analyses and projects, participants will develop the skills and knowledge needed to succeed as creative entrepreneurs in the transformation economy.

+Marco Antonio Robledo Ph.D. is a faculty member at Meridian University, where he teaches courses on entrepreneurship and the transformation economy.

-Marco Antonio Robledo Ph.D. is a Professor at the Department of Business and Economics at the University of the Balearics where he serves as the Director of the MBA Program, Director of the School of Tourism EUTFM, and Vice-director of the Laboratory of Entrepreneurship and Social Innovation.
-Marco serves as a faculty member in the MBA in Creative Enterprise program at Meridian University.
+Marco is a Professor at the Department of Business and Economics at the University of the Balearics where he serves as the Director of the MBA Program, Director of the School of Tourism EUTFM, and Vice-director of the Laboratory of Entrepreneurship and Social Innovation.

 Transformation is the common thread in everything he does.
 In fact, he defines himself as a change agent that helps organizations and individuals in their transformation towards higher levels of development and consciousness.